Research institutes Erasmus School of Philosophy

 Graduate School of Social Sciences and the Humanities

-The Graduate School of Social Sciences and the Humanities was founded in 2012 and is a partnership between three faculties of Erasmus University Rotterdam: the Faculty of Philosophy, the Erasmus School of History, Culture and Communication and the Erasmus School of Social and Behavioural Sciences.
+The Graduate School of Social Sciences and the Humanities was founded in 2012 and is a partnership between three faculties of Erasmus University Rotterdam: Erasmus School of Philosophy, the Erasmus School of History, Culture and Communication and the Erasmus School of Social and Behavioural Sciences.
 The Graduate School seeks to develop an environment and infrastructure in which young academic talent is supported and nurtured.

 More information: Graduate School of Social Sciences website